sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Where `yourapp ip` and `your port` is the port that ICP has put your Utility App.

 ![](./images/cipdemo/invoke.gif)

+14. Click the `Assemble` tab to bring up the Assembly editor.

 Test your APIs in the test tool inside of API Connect.